-There’s nothing harm in it as long as you are ready to take on some specific challenges and preparation work.
+There’s nothing harm in refinishing styrofoam ceiling tiles as long as you are ready to take on some specific challenges and preparation work.

-So, to avoid those difficulties later on, it’s critical to plan, set up your workstation, do all the preparation work, and paint the tiles effectively with the appropriate supplies.
+There might be several potential snags that can lead to catastrophe.
+And to avoid those difficulties later on, it’s critical to plan, set up your workstation, do all the preparation work, and paint the styrofoam ceiling tiles correctly using the appropriate supplies.

-Further in this step-by-step guide, I will walk through all the necessary steps for successfully painting your styrofoam ceiling tiles, along with some valuable tips for installing them after they’ve been painted.
+Further in this step-by-step guide, I will walk through all the necessary steps for successfully priming and painting your styrofoam ceiling tiles, along with some valuable tips for installing them after they’ve been painted.
+So, let’s get into them right away…

 Paint Styrofoam Tiles Before or After Installation?

-The best way to paint styrofoam ceiling tiles or coving is when they are hung on the ceiling.
+The easiest and most manageable way to paint styrofoam ceiling tiles or coving is when they are hung on the ceiling.
 This means it’s better to paint them after installation.

 I will cover the methods in detail and those extra steps you need to consider right below.